-Dental ceramics try to imitate the appearance of the tooth as a sum of its visual dimensions.
+In dental ceramics, we try to imitate the appearance of the tooth as a sum of all its visual dimensions.
 Human teeth are characterized by varying degrees of translucency, which can be defined as the gradient between transparent and opaque.
-Pieces of frosted glass or ice can have the same chroma, hue, and value but not look the same.
 Generally, increasing the translucency of a crown lowers its value because less light returns to the eye.
 With increased translucency, light is able to pass the surface and is scattered within the body of porcelain.
-When light enters enamel, it gets bounced around the enamel.
-If one side of a tooth is illuminated with a curing light, the entire crown is lighted.
-Enamel is an optically dense material bordered on either side by air or dentin, both with significantly lower optical densities.
-Normally, increasing opacity or reflectivity increases value.
-By increasing the optical density of dental ceramics, the fiberoptic properties of natural enamel can be replicated and the prosthetic crown can be bright and translucent at the same time.
-With the translucent enamel layer, the ceramist achieves color depth and the illusion of a vital natural tooth.
-The translucency of enamel is a function of wavelength.
-The longer the wavelength, the higher the translucency.
-Therefore, enamel is more translucent in light rich in yellow and red (eg, incandescent light) and will show more dentin, making the tooth appear redder, with a higher chroma and lower value than it actually has.3
+The translucency of enamel varies with the angle of incidence, surface luster, wavelength, and level of dehydration.
+With a translucent enamel layer, the ceramist achieves color depth and the illusion of a vital natural tooth.